jtpeller/OEIS/README.md

 ## Content

 - sequences -- The folder containing the seq package, which contains all programmed sequences
-- utils -- Contains any and all utility functions that are very common (say, a PrintSequence function)
+- utils -- Contains any and all utility functions that are very common (say, a PrintSequence function).
+Also includes any common calculations or generator functions for common sequences (such as primes or the factors of a number).
 - go.mod -- Handles the OEIS module
 - main.go -- The file containing main
 - README.md -- The file you're reading right now